MoonPoet/xaprb-src/content/blog/best-fitness-activity-sleep-tracking-watch.md

 <!--more-->

-In the last few years I've kept an interested eye on the explosion of health- and fitness-tracking devices, considering whether it was time for me to take the plunge and get one.
+In the last few years I've kept an interested eye on the explosion of health- and fitness-tracking devices, considering whether it was time to take the plunge and get one.
 Broadly speaking, there are a few categories of devices on the market, each appealing to a different user for various reasons.
 Here's my
 summary: